TO EVERY STORY A BEGINNING

 I spent the next 15 years selling books.
 Unfortunately they weren’t my books.
 I traveled the country running some of the finest bookstores in the USA, which naturally meant fixing up some of the shittiest.
 I have an acrylic star from Borders to prove the former and lumps on my psyche as evidence of the latter.

 Somewhere along the way life happened.
 The biggest changes came unexpectedly in 2008.
 Over a stretch of three months while away on paternity leave, I finished my first novel.
 A bulk of the writing was done in that metaphoric bubble with a baby literally strapped to my chest.
 (I have pictures…I need to find those pictures.)

 The arrival of my son Tristan and the birth of the novel I had been gestating since college stand as highlights in an otherwise awful time.

 I returned to Borders, a chain of “no longer fine” bookstores, just as it downshifted into reality.
 After a decade of being bullied by hedge funds and golden showered—err, parachuted—by a rogues gallery of recycled CEOs, the company teetered on the edge of bankruptcy.
 I joke about it now, but it was sad to witness the slow deterioration of a once rich book culture.

 Amazon.com was killing our foot traffic.
 The economy, which hadn’t been great for years, went to shit with the housing crisis.
 Naturally now was the time to embrace full scale implosion, implementing quota based sales while burdening stores with greatly diminished payroll.
 Needless to say, hardline sales tactics alienated whatever customers remained.

 The novelty of running a bookstore with no staff quickly wore off.
-When it became clear I could no longer offer security to longtime employees, I opted for mental health rather than clinging to the bitter end.
+When it became clear I could no longer offer security to our longtime employees, I opted for mental health rather than clinging on to the bitter end.

 OTHER DOORS OPEN